Chengdu J-20: Development

-In November 2019, a J-20 painted in yellow primer coating was spotted during its flight testing by defense observers at the Chengdu Aerospace Corporation manufacturing facility.
+In November 2019, a J-20 painted in yellow primer coating was spotted during its flight testing by defense observers at the Chengdu Aircraft Corporation manufacturing facility.
 The aircraft is equipped with a new variant of WS-10 Taihang engines with serrated afterburner nozzles to enhance stealth.
-Report indicated Chengdu Aerospace Corporation terminated the manufacturing of J-20 with Russian engines in mid-2019.
+Report indicated Chengdu Aircraft Corporation terminated the manufacturing of J-20 with Russian engines in mid-2019.

-Chinese media reported that a new variant of the J-20, the J-20B, was unveiled on July 8, 2020, and entered mass production the same day.
-The only change mentioned was that the J-20B was to be equipped with thrust vectoring control.
+Chinese media reported that a new variant of the J-20 was unveiled on July 8, 2020, and entered mass production the same day.
+The only change mentioned was that the new J-20 was to be equipped with thrust vectoring control.
 Conflicting reports emerged regarding the exact engine type.
 Analyst Andreas Rupprecht expressed skepticism regarding the use of Russian engines on the J-20, as he believes that the J-20 is using a variant of the WS-10, which he called the WS-10C.
 This engine has improved thrust, stealthier serrated afterburner nozzles, and higher reliability, but it is not designed for thrust vectoring, unlike the WS-10 TVC demonstrated on a J-10 in 2018 China International Aviation & Aerospace Exhibition.
 Analyst Jamie Hunter believed the new engine type is what he called WS-10B-3, a Chinese-made thrust-vectoring engine demonstrated on the 2018 Zhuhai Airshow.

-In January 2021, South China Morning Post reported that China would replace Russian engines on the J-20 stealth fighter with a type of Chinese engine called WS-10C.
-In June 2021, Chinese media confirmed that an aviation brigade is assigned with the enhanced J-20A variant that integrates domestic WS-10C engines.
-Despite the replacement, WS-10C is considered another interim solution before Xian WS-15 passes evaluations.
-Moreover, WS-10C will not be equipped on the J-20B, the thrust-vectoring version of the J-20 that entered mass production in 2019, which still required further testing.
+In January 2021, South China Morning Post reported that the J-20 would replace its engines with the WS-10C.
+The WS-10C is considered an interim solution before Shenyang WS-15 passes evaluations.
+Moreover, WS-10C will not be equipped with the thrust-vectoring version of the J-20 that entered mass production in 2019, which still required further testing.
 Overall, Chinese engineers believe WS-10C is comparable with AL-31F in performance, and the replacement would also reduce China's dependency on Russian engines.
 The WS-10C-powered J-20 has officially showcased to the public on 28 September 2021 at Zhuhai Airshow.